The Top 10 Best Abdominal Exercises Part 2

 1. The Bicycle Maneuver

-The Bicycle is the best exercise to target the abdominals and the second best exercise to target the obliques according to the ACE study.
+The Bicycle is the best exercise to target the abdominals and the second-best exercise to target the obliques according to the ACE study.
 If this exercise is too easy, you can use ankle weights and you can hold a plate behind your head for added resistance.

-To bike: Slowly pedal your legs as if you were on a bicycle by alternately extending and flexing your knees so that your feet move in an elliptical motion.
+To execute: Slowly pedal your legs as if you were on a bicycle by alternately extending and flexing your knees so that your feet move in an elliptical motion.
 As each knee approaches your chest, attempt to touch the opposite elbow to the knee by flexing and curling your trunk up and to the side as though you were performing a side crunch.
+Your shoulders should remain off the floor for the duration of the exercise.
+Remember to breathe.

 Here is an advanced bicycle maneuver that is harder on the abs because more of the upper body stays off the floor throughout the movement.
 This method also takes the hip flexors out of the movement by kicking the legs straight out instead of cycling them.